infinum/frontend-handbook/Frontend/Testing.md

 After all, will your boss be happy because of you developing broken software?

-Or you might be thinking that testing means more time to deliver software, and it will take you really slow, but searching for that one character bug that destroys large application flow is more time-consuming and expensive - and stressful.
+Or you might be thinking that testing means more time to deliver software, and it will be really slow, but searching for that one character bug that destroys large application flow is more time-consuming and expensive - and stressful.

 ### Types of testing